danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 LIMIT 10;
 ```

-Notice how this time, it's querying our new `content_vector` column rather than invoking the `to_tsvector` function to compute it on the fly from the `content` column.
+Notice how this time, it's querying the new `content_vector` column rather than invoking the `to_tsvector` function to compute it on the fly from the `content` column.

 Running this query through EXPLAIN ANALYZE shows performance has improved considerably: